SniperCZE/Corona/README.md

 Corona uses Agents, which communicates with server.
 Agent takes status info from HAProxy and perform commands sended by Server.
 Every HAProxy node must have deployed Agent on itself.
 Agent must be properly configured, at least path to HAProxy management socket and address of Corona server.

 ### Server
 Server is central part of Corona enviroment.
 Server has internal database with all active Agents and its state, is preparing data from Frontend and sends commands to Agents.
+Is possible to setup agent-less enviroment, but this is not recommended.

 ### Frontend
 Frontend is PHP-based application, which shows data from Corona server and allow to perform management commands on Agents.